-In her first year at the helm Woolard led the Lions to a 5-8-5 overall record and tied the school record for ties in the season with five as well as setting a school conference record with the five draws.
+In her first year at the helm in 2010, Woolard led the Lions to a 5-8-5 overall record and tied the school record for ties in the season with five as well as setting a school conference record with the five draws.
 The 2010 season also saw three streaks broken.
 The Lions scored four goals in a game for the first time with a 4-1 defeat of Emporia State since a 5-1 defeat of ESU on Oct.
 2, 2008 and the 2010 season also saw the winless streak at Washburn University get snapped as the Lions won 2-0.
 Their last win in Topeka, Kan. was on Sept.
 10, 2004, a 1-0 OT win.
 The final streak broken was a seven year winless draught in Maryville, Mo. as the Lions defeated the Northwest Missouri State Bearcats 2-1 on Oct.
 2.

 Prior to her coaching stint, Woolard enjoyed a solid two-year playing career under former head coach Trevor Wachsman.
 Woolard made 14 starts in the net for the Lions and held the opposition scoreless for the final 227 minutes of the 2004 campaign.
 She recorded 77 saves and three shutouts in her two years at Southern.

 Woolard also was a four-year softball athlete and was a finalist for the 2004-05 MSSU Female Athlete of the Year.

 In 2005 Woolard had one of the most productive seasons offensively in Lions history leading the team in batting average (.351), runs (40), hits (61), doubles (9), triples (3), home runs (9), RBIs (37), slugging percentage (.592), and on base percentage (.392).
 Her nine home runs in that season is still a single-season record for Southern.